DATAHOARDERS/dynamic-rules/README.md

 Credit to [Hippothon](https://github.com/hippothon) for reversing the algorithm.

 Maintained by [DIGITALCRIMINALS](https://github.com/DIGITALCRIMINALS)

-S/O to [OFFriend](https://github.com/OFFriend) for providing automatic commits for years keeping the project alive.
+I'd like to thank [OFFriend](https://github.com/OFFriend) for providing automatic commits for years keeping the project alive, they've retired.

 ------
 I'm manually updating my fork.